Learning through practice, problem-solving, and applying concepts.

 Hi!
 My name is Min Faye, and I am a third-year electrical engineering major.
 I am not sure what I will specialize in, but I am leaning towards power.
 I am from Orange County.
 I love living in SoCal but I hope to do my graduate studies on the East Coast.
 In my free time, I try to stay active whether it is going to the gym or the pool.
 I also enjoy baking cookies and going to the beach.
 My goal as a facilitator is to help you learn and understand the material, so if you have any questions don't be afraid to ask!

 Hi!
-My name is Melissa and I am a 3rd year Mechanical Engineering major originally from Montebello,CA. My hobbies include playing soccer, tennis, watching Netflix, and hanging out with friends.
+My name is Melissa and I am a 4th year Mechanical Engineering major originally from Montebello,CA. My hobbies include playing soccer, tennis, and watching Netflix.
 I chose to be a tutor for Math because it has always been my favorite subject and is the subject that I feel the most confident in.
-This will be my second year as a peer facilitator for the IDEA student center.
+This will be my third year as a peer facilitator for the IDEA student center.
 I really enjoy being able to help students out in a subject that I enjoy.
 Feel free to come to me with any problems that you might have and I'll try my best to help!

 Hello!
 My name is Aaron and I am a 2nd year Chemical Engineering major at UCSD.
 I'm originally from San Leandro, which is a little town up in NorCal near San Francisco.
 Some of my hobbies include playing piano, going on runs, playing volleyball, and writing poetry.
 Although I'm still exploring interests for what I want to do in the future, I'm particularly interested by the medicinal applications of chemical engineering because I have always been passionate about wanting to help others in whatever way I can.